 Family and Friends Together Program

-In March 2023, we launched our new kinship support program, “Family and Friends Together Program” (FFTP).
-The Family and Friends Together Program was formed as an innovative public-private partnership between Angels Foster Care and Santa Barbara County Child Welfare Services (CWS), serving the youngest and most vulnerable members of our community.
+In March 2023, we launched our new kinship support program, the “Family and Friends Together Program” (FFTP).
+This program was formed as an innovative public-private partnership between Angels Foster Care and Santa Barbara County Child Welfare Services (CWS), serving the youngest and most vulnerable members of our community.

 This voluntary program provides intensive social worker support to kinship and non-related extended family members (NREFMs) caring for foster children from birth to age five throughout Santa Barbara County.
 Kinship caregivers typically include grandparents, aunts, uncles, brothers, sisters, or cousins of foster children.
 Kinship and NREFM caregivers encounter unique challenges.
 Our aim with FFTP is to create personalized support plans, enabling these families to offer the optimal environment for the infants, toddlers, and preschoolers under their care.